Cray-HPE/docs-csm/operations/network/management_network/mellanox/scenario-b.md

-# Scenario B: network connection via high speed network
+# Scenario B: Network Connection Via High-Speed Network

-Description
-The example here covers outside connections achieved via highspeed network.
+This example covers outside connections achieved via the high-speed network.

-### Summary
+## Summary

 * Create a new VRF
 * Move interfaces to the new VRF
 * Create a new BGP process for the new VRF